 What's that saying: "there are only two speeds in China: fast and faster."
-Still, you could recognize the Cadillac dealership.
+Still, you can catch the Cadillac dealership.

 Two generations of housing.

-Europeans had apparently taken over certain streets in the old city by the time of the 1945 map.
+European styles had taken over certain streets in the old city by the time of the 1945 map.

-A European architect or a Chinese builder with a pattern book?
+Was this the work of a European architect or a Chinese one with a European pattern book?
 Bets are on the latter.
-Either that or a very heavy-handed expat.

 A touch of Art Deco.